antimof/UxPlay/README.md

 2. Added the -s, -o -p, -m, -r,  -f,  -fps  -vs and -t  options.

-3. If "cmake -DZOOMFIX=ON .."  is run before compiling,
-the mirrored window is now visible to screen-sharing applications such as Zoom.
+3. If "`cmake -DZOOMFIX=ON`"  is run before compiling, the mirrored window is now visible to screen-sharing applications such as Zoom.
 To compile with ZOOMFIX=ON, the X11 development libraries must be installed.
-(ZOOMFIX will not be needed once the upcoming  gstreamer-1.20 is available, since starting with that release, the GStreamer mirror window will be natively visible for screen-sharing.)
+(ZOOMFIX will not be needed once the upcoming  gstreamer-1.20 is available, since starting with that release, the GStreamer X11 mirror window will be natively visible for screen-sharing.)
 Thanks to David Ventura https://github.com/DavidVentura/UxPlay for the fix and also for getting it into  gstreamer-1.20.
 [If uxplay was compiled after
-cmake was run without -DZOOMFIX=ON, and your gstreamer version is older than 1.20, you can still manually make the window visible to screen-sharing apps with the X11 utility xdotool, if it is installed, with: ``` xdotool selectwindow set_window --name <name>``` (where ```<name>``` is your choice of name), and then select the uxplay window by clicking on it with the mouse.]
+cmake was run without -DZOOMFIX=ON, and your gstreamer version is older than 1.20, you can still manually make the X11 window visible to screen-sharing apps with the X11 utility xdotool, if it is installed, with: ``` xdotool selectwindow set_window --name <name>``` (where ```<name>``` is your choice of name), and then select the uxplay window by clicking on it with the mouse.]